Michael Jackson And Lisa Marie Presley’s Marriage Was Arranged By The Church Of Scientology, Says Old Theory

 The late Michael Jackson’s ex-wife, Lisa Marie Presley, has reportedly written a tell-all book about her relationship with the famous singer.
-Per Page Six, the book reportedly spills “shocking” details about the pair’s friendship, marriage, and relationship after their split.
+Per Page Six, the book reportedly spills “shocking” details about the pair’s friendship, marriage and relationship after their split.

 But years ago in 1994, months after they tied the knot in May, The Washington Post covered a theory that the pair’s union was arranged by the Church of Scientology.
-The report suggest that the theory came from conspiracy-minded former members of the church.
+The report suggests that the theory came from conspiracy-minded former members of the church.

 After Jackson and Presley tied the knot, the Church of Scientology International issued a statement wishing them “the very best for a joyful future.”

 Not only that, but Presley’s ex-husband, prominent Scientologist Danny Keough, was an official witness of the wedding.

 According to Lawrence Wollersheim, a former Scientology celebrity handler who sued the church — and won — for alleged brainwashing, Scientology is known for arranging marriages and divorces for “public-relations purposes.”
 This pattern is likely what sparked the theory among former Scientologists, who believe that the church used Presley to bait Jackson into its controversial religion.